kexinhuang12345/DeepPurpose/README.md

 ## Cite Us

-If you found this package useful, please cite [arxiv](https://arxiv.org/abs/2004.08919) for now:
+If you found this package useful, please cite [our paper](https://doi.org/10.1093/bioinformatics/btaa1005):
 ```
 @article{huang2020deeppurpose,
   title={DeepPurpose: A Deep Learning Library for Drug-Target Interaction Prediction},